AlexGalichenko/cucumber-e2e-po/README.md

 # Page Objects
-Page map is the collection of defined pages which will be used in State object to easy switch beetween pages.
 ## Page Map
+Page map is collection of defined pages which will be used in State object to easy switch beetween pages.
 ```javascript
 const PageMap = require("@cucumber-e2e").PageMap;
 const LoginPage = require("./LoginPage");